al6x/jslang/blog/2013/learning-javascript.md

 ![Eloquent JavaScript](learning-javascript/eloquent-javascript.png)

-Also, spent some time meditating on [Koans](https://github.com/mrdavidlaing/javascript-koans) or playing with [interesting projects](interesting-resources-for-learning/show).
-You can use [cheatsheet](http://alexeypetrushin.github.com/cheatsheets/javascript.html) as a quick reference.
+Also, spent some time meditating on [Koans](https://github.com/mrdavidlaing/javascript-koans) or playing with [interesting projects](interesting-resources-for-learning).
+If you're interested in node.js you may also take a look at http://nodeschool.io.
+And you can use [cheatsheet](http://alexeypetrushin.github.com/cheatsheets/javascript.html) as a quick reference.

 After you read the book and have some experience good way to continue is to examine